Rafael Caldera: Intellectual and academic life

 Rafael Caldera at the Royal Spanish Academy, during the solemn session in honor to the 200th Anniversary of Andrés Bello's birth.
 6 December 1981.

 Rafael Caldera receiving the Honoris Causa degree from Paris-Sorbonne University.
 22 March 1998.

-Long viewed as the most principled and legally minded of Venezuela's presidents, Caldera was a man of learning, and an accomplished essayist and orator.
-Despite never having remained longer than one month outside Venezuela, he was fluent in English, French, and Italian, and proficient in German and Portuguese.
+Caldera served as president of Venezuela and was an essayist and orator.
+Although he did not stay longer than one month outside Venezuela, he spoke English, French, Italian, German, and Portuguese.

 A full professor in Labor Law and Juridical Sociology at Central University of Venezuela and Andrés Bello Catholic University, in Caracas, he taught almost without interruption from 1943 to 1968.
 Throughout his lifetime, Caldera was bestowed with honorary doctorates, degrees, and professorships from a dozen universities and academies in Venezuela, and from thirty universities worldwide, including: the University of Louvain (1979), in Belgium; Perugia (1973), in Italy; Hebrew of Jerusalem (1981), in Israel; Notre Dame (1964) and the Catholic University of America (1980), in the United States; Renmin (1993), in China; and The Sorbonne (1998), in France.
 The distinction Caldera most cherished, however, was the Honorary Professor award with which his alma mater, Central University of Venezuela, unanimously honored him in 1976.

 In 1953, Caldera was elected to the Venezuelan National Academy of Political and Social Sciences.
 His induction speech was entitled "Idea de una sociología venezolana", an exposition of key elements for the development of sociological studies in the country.
 In 1967, he was elected to the Venezuelan National Academy of Language.
 He devoted his induction speech, "El lenguaje como vínculo social y la integración latinoamericana" to language as a social link for Latin American integration.